vallafederico/w.ob.vcore/README.md

 - [x] **(@AE)** On 1,000,000 DAU graphic, can the IMVU circle be made larger to better show the size differential?
 - [x] Swap 30,000,000 virtual w/ native crypto wallets boxes (Native Crypto Wallets larger, Digital Transactions smaller; and swap image between them.)
 - [x] **(@AE)** Add token icons (VCORE + 1 VCOIN) to the tokens going into wallet
+- [ ] On mobile, is it possible to stretch the image more vertical based so there isn’t such a big gap on top and bottom?

 ### VCORE FEATURES

 - [x] Can we slow the spinning rings on desktop down to the same speed on mobile?
 - [x] On VCORE Features text (Buy sell NFTs, Rewarding Users, etc.) can body paragraph text be equalized? (vs 1st paragraph being large text, 2nd being small text)
+- [x] On VCORE Features when scrolling through the feature list, the scrolling line on the side fully loads when you get to the section and you have to keep scrolling without indication to progress.
+Can the line scroll correctly (so that it starts at the top, as you scroll down to next card the line fills in, etc.)

 ### ROADMAP